codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 ## Using Objects

 We want to use objects in situations where we want to associate one thing with another.
-For example, in the previous section, using an object, we associated words with definitions.
+For example, in the previous section, we associated words with definitions using an object.
 Now let's explore other situations where objects would be useful.

 Let's say that we want to create a menu for a restaurant.
 Thus, we want to associate items on the menu with their respective prices.
-Now let's create a menu object and add soda, hot dogs, hamburgers, and french fries.
+We can use the code snippet below to create a menu object and add soda, hot dogs, hamburgers, and french fries.

 ```
 var menu = {};